 You must first apply and be selected before you can be enrolled in this subject, and you must also ensure that you have confirmed with a course advisor from Stop 1 that this subject can be credited to your degree or diploma prior to applying.
 If this subject is not listed as an approved elective for your course, you will need to attain written (email) permission from your course coordinator and provide this to Stop 1 before you can be enrolled.

-- These subjects are special electives in the Masters of Development Studies and the Masters of Social Policy program.
-Those students will receive priority.
-Applications from students enrolled in other Masters programs such as Master of International Relations and Master of Public Policy and Management in the Faculty of Arts are welcome.
+Students from the Masters of Development Studies and the Masters of Social Policy will be prioritised.
+Applications from students enrolled in other Masters programs such as Master of International Relations and Master of Public Policy and Management for which the subject is listed as an elective may also apply.

 The decisions of the subject coordinator will be final and subject to the limits of the quota.